The protests popping up all over the globe is just the drawing back of the ocean. It is just the beginning. We need change, and we need it now.

 Abstract

-Rebecca de Broglio describes her participation in the Mercer Island, Washington, Black Lives Matter protest.
-Rebecca offers a personal narrative of how she became an activist, her family’s involvement in protesting against apartheid in South Africa, and how she encountered racism after moving to the United States.
+Rebecca de Broglio describes their participation in the Mercer Island, Washington, Black Lives Matter protest.
+Rebecca offers a personal narrative of how they became an activist, their family’s involvement in protesting against apartheid in South Africa, and how they encountered racism after moving to the United States.

 The Black Lives Matter protests led Rebecca to consider the systemic racist history of the United States, as encoded in the popular colonial literature, religion, education, illustrations, justifications for slavery, the Fifteenth Amendment to the United States Constitution, and the Anti-Drug Abuse Act.
 The author considers how inequity is still present in the United States, passionately advocating for change.